 Nordic Viola will take you on an extraordinary journey in words and music to the Faroe Islands, Orkney and Shetland, Iceland and Greenland.
 The islands are bound together by a common seafaring heritage and share musical and cultural connections.
-In a programme shaped by six months travelling in the region, viola player Katherine Wren shares contemporary reflections, traditional melodies and personal testimonies that are shaped by vast northern landscapes.
+In a programme shaped by travelling in the region, immersed in the culture of the Far North, viola player Katherine Wren shares contemporary reflections, traditional melodies and personal testimonies that are shaped by vast northern landscapes.

 Education and Outreach

 Education and outreach are a key part of our work.
-Masterclasses and creative workshops have taken place in music schools in Iceland, Faroes, Greenland and Shetland and in conjunction with Dunblane Cathedral Arts Guild.
+Masterclasses and creative workshops have taken place in music schools in Iceland, Faroes, Greenland, Orkney and Shetland and in conjunction with Dunblane Cathedral Arts Guild.

 If you wish to contact us regarding concerts or workshops, please use the contact page.